TwilioDevEd/authy2fa-flask/README.md

 This example application demonstrates how to implement 2FA in a Python Flask application.

-*Note:* The authy client does *not* support Python 3 so this application only runs with Python 2.x.
+*Note:* The Authy client does *not* support Python 3 so this application only runs with Python 2.x.